 Healthy and Safe Food Choices

 The vegetables may be frozen, fresh, or canned, similar to fruits.
 Frozen Vegetables are an Ideal Alternative to Fresh, as they hold nearly 100% of the Nutrients.
 Canned is certainly better than nothing too!
-Check for ‘Low-Sodium Alternatives’ When Looking for Canned Vegetables.
-When you buy standard canned vegetables, Rinse them off Before Cooking to avoid any of the sodium content.
-Canned Vegetables are good for 2 to 5 Years, and Frozen Vegetables are good for up to One Year (before being burnt to freezer).
+Check for ‘Low-Sodium Alternatives When Looking for Canned Vegetables.
+When you buy standard canned vegetables, Rinse them off Before Cooking to avoid any sodium content.
+Canned Vegetables are good for 2 to 5 Years, and Frozen Vegetables are good for up to One Year (before being burnt in the freezer).